getstrm/pace/docs/tutorials/udfs.md

 ```
 So this field transformation defines that any user (`principals: []`) receives the squared value of the `age` column.

-## Create the SQL VIEW on Databricks:
+## Create the SQL VIEW on Databricks
 First `upsert` the policy file to PACE.

     pace upsert data-policy policy.yaml

-And the actually apply it on the processing platform.
+And then actually apply it on the processing platform.

     pace apply data-policy pace.alpha_test.gddemo  --processing-platform dbr-pace

-## Investigate the results.
+## Investigate the results
 If everything went right we would have a SQL VIEW named `pace.alpha_test.gddemo_pace_view` with this
 view definition: